How would I know if the ignition element is faulty?

 WARNING: Please take care not to touch the ignition element or the holding tube as it could lead to a severe burn.

-If there’s no glow or if everything feels very cold, then it’s likely that your ignition element has failed and you need to contact a technician to replace it for you.
-Ignition elements aren’t always covered under warranty but they’re generally not expensive and are easy to replace.
+If there’s no glow or if everything seems very cold, then it’s likely that your ignition element has failed and you need to contact a technician to replace it for you.
+Ignition elements aren’t usually covered under appliance warranties but they’re generally not expensive and are easy to replace.

-Note: the above checks will probably result in some wood pellets falling into the wrong places as it attempts to light.
-You may need to vacuum these up before continuing with using your stove or at least at the next ash removal interval.
+Note: the above checks will probably result in disturbance of the pellets in the burnpot and perhaps some wood pellets falling into the wrong places as it attempts to light.
+Therefore, a failed ignition is more likely and you may need to vacuum up any pellets before continuing to use your stove.

 Was this article helpful?